U-C-S/Hurl/README.md

 - Modern Windows UI with multiple customization options
 - Supports adding custom browser configuration with Launch Arguments
 - Rules to automatically open a browser without prompting
-- Settings application to manage all the features (beta)
+- Settings window to manage all the features
 - A Web Extension to open browser tabs in Hurl (experimental)

 <p align="center">